dons20/movietracker/README.md

 ## Instructions

+This project is not intended to be a boilerplate for spinoff projects, but should you need to, here are some useful instructions to get everything working like my setup.

 ### Compile Instructions
 -	Open a terminal/command prompt inside the `Code` folder
 -   Use the command `npm i` to install all required dependencies